vladveterok/numstr/README.md

 2.7.0 :001 > require 'Numstr'
 ```

-You can play then or you can get out of the loop and use:
+You can play then or you can hit ENTER, get out of the loop and use it as follows:
 ```ruby
 Numstr.to_str(101)     # => 'one hundred one'
 Numstr.to_str(-999999) # => 'minus nine hundred ninety nine thousand nine hundred ninety nine' Numstr.to_str( 0)      # => 'zero, null, nil, nada, zip, goose egg' Numstr.to_str("hi!")   # => "C'mon! 'hi!' is not a number!"
 ```

+When you finally get bored, don't forget to uninstall the gem.
+Seriously, why on Earth would you need it?

 ## Development